Mosi-oa-tunya-2022/Coinbase_Changing_Crypto_Landscape/README.md

 Coinbase’ performance matrices are;
 -	Easy to use for cryptocurrency beginners:
- The main Coinbase website and mobile app are very easy to use and allow to buy, sell, and exchange cryptocurrencies quickly.
+ The main Coinbase website and mobile app are very easy to use and allowing to purchase, sell, and exchange cryptocurrencies quickly.
 -	Support for a large number of cryptocurrencies:
 Coinbase currently supports over 100 currencies for trading, and the number grows regularly.
 -	Opportunities to earn cryptocurrency: